-Research has shown that predation is, and has always been, a major cause of red grouse mortality.
-Predation during nesting and early brood-rearing has the greatest influence on red grouse populations.
+Research has shown that predation is an important cause of Red Grouse and breeding Curlew mortality.
+Predation during nesting and early brood-rearing has the greatest influence.
 Nest predators include fox, grey crow, magpie and mink.
-Reducing predation rates can lead to increases in red grouse productivity.
+Reducing predation rates can lead to increases in Red Grouse and breeding Curlew productivity.

 To be effective, predator control should be undertaken when it confers the greatest benefit, i.e. mainly spring and early summer.
 Hence, control efforts should be concentrated in the period February to July to remove the key predators just before nesting and during the chick-reading period.
 Controlling predation is most likely to be effective when undertaken over a wide area, hence requiring cooperation with numerous farmers.
-Remember that it is only legal to trap/kill certain predator species: fox, mink and some corvid species.
 The Ballydangan project site is surrounded by forestry, which will provide a continuing supply of foxes and crows that may predate grouse.

-Foxes can have a significant impact on red grouse numbers as they will take nesting hens in the breeding season and broods of young, as well as adults, in winter.
-Hooded crows and magpies are the main corvid species that are likely to reduce red grouse breeding success as they will feed on red grouse eggs.
+Foxes can have a significant impact on Red Grouse numbers as they will take nesting hens in the breeding season and broods of young, as well as adults, in winter.
+Hooded crows and magpies are the main corvid species that are likely to reduce breeding success as they will feed on eggs.
 Reducing the number of crows can be achieved by shooting and by using ladder/larsen traps.
 As crows are highly territorial in spring, trapping has proved to be most effective after the crows established their territorial pairs (from spring-late summer).
-Outside of this period, the use of larsen traps is of little value.

-The work of the CE workers should therefore focus on establishing the snare lines, mink (cage) trap lines, fox middens and larsen traps.
-With assistance from members of Moore Gun Club and Roscommon Regional Game Council, foxes should be shot at night on and around the project site under a lamp with a high-powered rifle.
-Some dawn and dusk fox calls could take place on and near the project site.
-Mink should be controlled using cage traps strategically placed around the project site, particularly adjacent to drains, stream sides and under piles of stones.
+The work of the CE workers should therefore focus on establishing mink (cage) trap lines, fox middens and larsen traps.
+With assistance from members of Moore Gun Club and Roscommon Regional Game Council, some foxes are controlled at night on and around the project site under a lamp with a high-powered rifle.
+Some dawn and dusk fox calls take place on and near the project site.
+Mink are controlled using cage traps, particularly adjacent to drains, stream sides and under piles of stones.